 Where is the truth?
 At a certain rate of growth, will renewables really prevail on a certain scale?
 This is what startups like Terabas are hoping for, which uses robots to lift and install photovoltaic structures.

 Production of solar parks at any time of day and night

 Completely automating a process such as the installation of solar parks can contribute to significantly accelerate the development of renewables, but above all to reduce costs.

-“This investment is validation of our vision for rapid solar implementation on a Terawatt scale,” says the company's co-founder and CEO, Matt Campbell.
-“It took fifty years for the world to get the first Terawatts (one million Megawatts) of solar power.
-But now we need at least another 50 additional Terawatts built as quickly as possible to reach the global decarbonisation goals ”.
+"This investment is validation of our vision for rapid Terawatt-scale solar implementation," says the company's co-founder and CEO, Matt Campbell.
+"It took fifty years for the world to get the first Terawatts (one million Megawatts) of solar power.
+But now we need at least another 50 additional Terawatts built as quickly as possible to achieve global decarbonization goals." .

-It will be a long way, no doubt about it.
+It will be a long way, no doubt.
 But there are two things: first, implementing clean technologies on a very large scale is our only hope.
 The second, relying on construction processes 24 hours a day, 24 days a week, the march inevitably shortens.